clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 Note the use of `--from-literal`.
 That sets the key name and the value all in one.
 We can pass as many `--from-literal` arguments as needed, to create one or more key/value pairs in the secret.

-You can validate that the username and password were created and stored correctly with the `kubectl get secrets` command, again:
+Validate that the username and password were created and stored correctly with the `kubectl get secrets` command, again:

 ```
 # Get the username